 Car Dimensions

-These are also known as compact cars.
+While the smallest car may be too small, in regards to this article we are talking about compact cars.
 They include hatchbacks, estate cars and saloons.
 Their measurements range from 4240 mm (for the hatchback) and 4500 for the estate / saloon types.
 The engine capacity is usually 1.4 to over 2 liters.

 Five full grown individuals can fit in these cars.
 Examples of these cars are the Mitsubishi Lancer, Ford Focus and Toyota Corolla.